Malolos: Transportation

 Public transportation in Malolos is served by buses, jeepneys, and UV Express AUVs.
 The city is also served by Tricycles, which offer their services on a for-hire basis.
+A bus stop located in Malolos Crossing is served by provincial buses operated by Baliwag Transit, First North Luzon Transit, and Victory Liner to Cubao and Monumento.
+Robinsons Place Malolos is the terminus of Point-to-point buses from Trinoma, and modernized jeepneys from San Fernando, Pampanga.

 Malolos is known for its Karatig Jeepneys which serves as an intra-city public transportation.
 The name itself came from the word karatig, which means nearby places or barangays.
 The Karatig jeepney is the smaller version of the jeepneys which usually have the size of about 3-meters long and can board 8-10 commuters at the back plus 2 passengers in the front seat.
 Longer models can accommodate about 10–12.
 Its capacity varies according to the jeep's length and size.
 There are two Karatig routes around Malolos.

-There was a railway service in the city served by the Philippine National Railways.
+There was a railway service in the city served by the Philippine National Railways (PNR).
+Estacion Ferrocaril de Malolos is part of Ferrocaril de Manila-Dagupan.
+It was named Estacion de Barasoain Y Malolos.
+The original was destroyed in 1945, and was replaced with the current one.
+Malolos was opened on March 24, 1891.
+Services from Manila to Dagupan commenced on November 24, 1892.
+It was later abandoned after the ending of northbound services by the Philippine National Railways (PNR).

 However, in 1988 the North Main Line of the PNR was closed and train services in Malolos ceased immediately.
 On November 20, 2003, in an attempt to revive the railway service, North Luzon Railways Corporation and China National Machinery and Equipment Group (CNMEG) executed a Contract Agreement for the construction of Section I, Phase I of the North Luzon Railway System from Caloocan to Malolos on a turnkey basis.
 The project was worth $421,050,000.
 However, on February 13, 2006, a controversy arose from the project and the project was placed on halt indefinitely.
-In 2017, the project was revived and was called "North South Commuter Railway" with funds sourced from Japan through a loan.
-On January 5, 2018, the Department of Transportation broke ground for the first phase of the project.
+In 2017, the project was revived and was called North South Commuter Railway with funds sourced from Japan through a loan.
+On January 5, 2018, the Department of Transportation broke ground for the first phase of the PNR Clark Line.
+The New Malolos station of the Malolos Historic Town Center is currently being rebuilt as part of the North–South Commuter Railway project.

+When re-opened, the Malolos Station will serve as the temporary terminus until the completion of PNR Clark 2.